Child Arrangement Mediation

 What Child Arrangement Mediation Covers

-• Holiday arrangements including school holidays, Christmas, birthdays, and special occasions.
+- Holiday contact arrangements including school holidays, Christmas, birthdays, and special occasions.

-• Schooling decisions including choice of school, involvement in school events, and who receives school communications.
+- Schooling decisions including school choice disputes, involvement in school events, and who receives school communications.

-• Relocation disputes where one parent wants to move to a different area or country.
+- Relocation dispute mediation where one parent wants to move to a different area or country.

 Putting Your Children First